 - Gaining the peace of mind knowing your wishes are documented.

-Schedule a Free Initial Consultation with a Seasoned Estate Planning and Administration Lawyer Today
+Schedule a Free Initial Consultation with a Seasoned Estate Planning and Administration Attorney in Telford, PA Today

 About Telford, PA

 Telford is a borough that is located in Bucks County and Montgomery County, Pennsylvania.
 As of 2018, the Telford population was approximately 4,882—divided roughly equally between Bucks County and Montgomery County.
 Telford’s total area is only approximately one square mile, all of which is land.
 Although passenger rail service to and through Telford is not currently running, a SEPTA bus route begins in Telford and runs to the Montgomery Mall.

 Frequently Asked Questions About Estate Planning & Administration Issues

 The SECURE Act fundamentally changed the way that inherited retirement accounts are taxed.
 Many estate plans were developed with the goal of leaving retirement assets to the youngest beneficiary, because the old law let those beneficiaries use their own (longer) life expectancy to stretch the tax benefits of the inherited account for decades.
 Under the new law, most non-spouse beneficiaries have only ten years before they have to empty the IRA (and pay income taxes on the amounts withdrawn).
 Further, many trusts that were named as IRA beneficiaries need to be reviewed now to avoid unfavorable tax results.

 Your estate plan should be revisited fairly often to make sure it continues to serve your goals.
 At minimum your estate plan should be revisited in the event of: